ietf-wg-cellar/matroska-specification/notes.md

   ...
 </Cluster>
 ```
+Figure: Same Frame That References Another Frame Put inside a `BlockGroup` to Add `BlockDuration`, with the EBML Tree Shown as XML

 When a frame in a `BlockGroup` is not a RAP, the `BlockGroup` **MUST** contain at least a `ReferenceBlock`.
 The `ReferenceBlock`s **MUST** be used in one of the following ways: